UltraMessaging/um_kb/kb/ssl-patch.md

 ### Ubuntu: UM 6.8 and Below

-1. Determine where your system stores the OpenSSl libraries.
+1. Determine where your system stores the OpenSSL libraries.
    ```
    $ ldd $(which ssh) | egrep libcrypto
            libcrypto.so.1.1 => /lib/x86_64-linux-gnu/libcrypto.so.1.1 (0x00007ff30e7e3000)